open-metadata/OpenMetadata/docs/deploy/secure-openmetadata/google-sso/configure-openmetadata/configure-openmetadata-server.md

   callbackUrl: "http://localhost:8585/callback"
 ```

-Then, update authorizerConfiguration to add adminPrincipals.
+Then, update `authorizerConfiguration` to add login names of the user in `adminPrincipals` section as shown below.

 ```
 authorizerConfiguration: